steinfletcher/paf-address-format/README.md

 paf-address-format
 ===

-A simple library that formats a PAF address for print.
+A simple library (with no dependencies) that formats a PAF address for print.

 ## Usage